attilio23/italian_lotto_game/README.md

 For more information about the Lotto Game visit: https://www.sisal.it/lotto/come-si-gioca

 ## Learning path 2
+This branch represents the second level of the project.
 If the user has generated one or more tickets, check whether each ticket is winning or not (showing the result, if the ticket is winning) based on the extraction generated.

 ### Structure
 * lotto_game.py: